Klopp: No UCL won't affect Liverpool transfers

 "It is different [preperation] to our situation.
 It's a tough challenge for them," he added.
 "Today is recovery, tomorrow will be a second recovery and then they play.

 "They don't have a chance to change things but I don't think they want to.
 Seventy-five percent of the team is the same all the time.
-[Marcus] Rashford, [Mason] Greenwood and [Paul] Pogba played a good game last night.
+He can change the front three from time to time [Marcus] Rashford, [Mason] Greenwood or [Daniel] James on the wing.